pypeaday/soonish/docs/system-specification.md

 - **Notifications**: Apprise library for multi-platform delivery
 - **Frontend**: HTMX + Alpine.js for reactive UI
 - **Configuration**: Environment-based with Pydantic BaseSettings

+### Terminology
+- Subscriber: a person receiving notifications for an event.
+- Subscription: the record linking an event to a user; delivery is resolved via `subscription_selectors` (integration_ids and/or tags).
+- Participant: synonym used historically; docs prefer subscriber/subscription.

 ---

 ## Data Models